Crystal Palace National Sports Centre: Motor racing

-Reuse of circuit (1997–)
+Reuse of circuit

 In 1997, the Sevenoaks & District Motor Club started a series of sprint events using part of the old infield link, the main straight and north tower corner.
 The events lasted three years before being stopped due to park development work.
 Following discussions with the local council and the London Development Agency, sprint racing restarted at the park, with the two-day event held 30/31 May 2010.
 This event was repeated on the same or adjacent weekend each year, until 2017, when it was held on the August Bank Holiday weekend.
 The event was suspended in 2018 but took place in May 2019.
 It was scheduled to take place again in May 2020 and May 2021 but was cancelled due to the COVID-19 pandemic.

+Tennis

+The Crystal Palace National Recreation Center as it was first called opened in 1964.
+A number of notable tennis tournaments were held their including;